Ojieide/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22-users_and_homes - displays all users and their home directories, sorted by users 100-empty_casks - finds all empty files and directories in the current directory and all sub-directories 101-gifs - lists all the files with a .gif extension in the current directory and all its sub-directories
+22-users_and_homes - displays all users and their home directories, sorted by users 100-empty_casks - finds all empty files and directories in the current directory and all sub-directories 101-gifs - lists all the files with a .gif extension in the current directory and all its sub-directories 102-acrostic - decodes acrostics that use the first letter of each line